sabs21/davs-web-dev/README.md

 3. Ensure Docker is running, then open Visual Studio Code.
 4. Hit F1
 5. In the VS Code command palette, run `Dev Containers: Clone Repository in Container Volume`
-    - If prompted, sign into GitHub
+    - If prompted, sign into GitHub.
+For different authentication methods into GitHub, check the [About authentication to GitHub](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github#authenticating-to-the-api-with-a-personal-access-token) article
 6. Choose your forked repo
 7. Once VS Code loads with the container, you can now go to `localhost:8080` in your browser and see this guide!